getzola/zola/docs/content/documentation/getting-started/configuration.md

 ignored_static = []

 # When set to "true", a feed is automatically generated.
-generate_feed = false
+generate_feeds = false

-# The filename to use for the feed.
-Used as the template filename, too.
+# The filenames to use for the feeds.
+Used as the template filenames, too.
-# Defaults to "atom.xml", which has a built-in template that renders an Atom 1.0 feed.
+# Defaults to ["atom.xml"], which has a built-in template that renders an Atom 1.0 feed.
 # There is also a built-in template "rss.xml" that renders an RSS 2.0 feed.
-feed_filename = "atom.xml"
+feed_filenames = ["atom.xml"]

 # The number of articles to include in the feed.
 All items are included if
 # this limit is not set (the default).